chelshe18/fetch-data-application/README.md

 ## General Information

-This is a Kotlin app created on Android Studio for an application to Fetch Rewards.
-Its purpose is to retrieve the data from a Json file and display it in an easy-to-read list to the user.
+This is a Kotlin app created on Android Studio; Its purpose is to retrieve the data from a Json file and display it in an easy-to-read list to the user.
 It deserializes the Json file to create objects that store the data.
 The data is stored in objects of a class that implements the Comparable interface for the ease of sorting.
 The sorting algorithm implemented in this project is a Quicksort algorithm, optimizing efficiency of time and space.